V02460/matrix-doc/proposals/2162-signaling-errors-at-bridges.md

 messages increases the pressure.

 ## Security considerations

-Sending a custom regex with an event might open the doors for attacking a homeserver and/or a client by exposing a direct pathway to the complex code of a regex parser.
-Additionally sending arbitrary complex regexes might make Matrix more vulnerable to DoS attacks.
-To mitigate these risks it might be sensible to only allow a more restricted subset of regular expressions by e.g. requiring a maximal length or falling back to simple globbing.

 When utilizing power levels instead of building on [MSC 1410: Rich Bridging](https://github.com/matrix-org/matrix-doc/issues/1410) a malicious user